DanielGriffiths1182/javascript-codewars-archive/README.md

  - 16 Create a method is_uppercase() to see whether the string is ALL CAPS.

  - 17 Give a list, find the average of all the values.

+- 18 Write a function getMean that takes as parameters an array (arr) and 2 integers (x and y).
+The function should return the mean between the mean of the the first x elements of the array and the mean of the last y elements of the array.

+ The mean should be computed if both x and y have values higher than 1 but less or equal to the array's length.
+ Otherwise the function should return -1.